mWater/mwater-forms/README.md

 The package exports `schemaVersion` which is the current (and maximum) version that it compiles.
 It also exports `minSchemaVersion` which is the earliest version supported

+### Schema versioning checklist

+* Change schema
+* Increment schema version in index.coffee
+* Add new version to acceptable _schema enum in schema
+* Publish with new major number
+* Increment version in mwater-form-designer
+* npm install new version of mwater-forms in mwater-form-designer
+* Publish mwater-form-designer
+* npm install new version of mwater-forms in mwater-server
+* Push new server
+* npm install new version of mwater-forms in mwater-app
+* Deploy new app
+* npm install new version of mwater-forms in mwater-portal
+* npm install new version of mwater-form-designer in mwater-portal
+* Deploy new portal